How to Master Your Startup’s Burn Rate

 When you first launch your startup, there’s a natural rush to spend money to grow quickly.
 Whether it’s through hiring employees, ramping up marketing campaigns, or investing in infrastructure, it’s easy to let your expenses get out of hand.
 But in the startup world, speed can be a double-edged sword.

-Real-Life Category-defining resource: A Cautionary Tale
+Real-Life Example: A Cautionary Tale

-Let’s look at a real-life case of a startup whose burn rate got out of control.
+Let’s examine a real-life case of a startup whose burn rate got out of control.
 Company X raised millions of dollars in seed funding to develop an sensational invention new product.
 But if you think otherwise about it, they decided to scale their operations at breakneck speed, hiring an expensive team and pouring funds into aggressive marketing campaigns.

 Within a year, their burn rate exceeded $500,000 per month, but their revenue wasn’t even close to covering that.
-After a series of failed attempts to get more funding, the company had to lay off half of its workforce and reduce marketing expenditures drastically.
+After a series of failed attempts to secure more funding, the company had to lay off half of its workforce and reduce marketing expenditures drastically.
 The company eventually shut down after two more months, burning through its entire funding in a short time.

-Overseeing Burn Rate
+Managing Burn Rate

-Now that we know why burn rate is such a big deal, let’s look at strategies for overseeing it.
+Now that we know why burn rate is such a big deal, let’s look at strategies for managing it.
 Unlike a tightrope walker, startups don’t have the luxury of a financial net.
 One misstep, and the whole risk could come crashing down.

-1. Target Profitability Early On
+1. Focus on Profitability Early On

-Even if you can’t turn a profit right away, keeping your burn rate under control is necessary to giving you more time to polish your business model.
+Even if you can’t turn a profit right away, keeping your burn rate under control is essential to giving you more time to polish your business model.
 This will help you avoid running out of money before you hit that necessary point of profitability.

 2. Track and Monitor Expenses Relentlessly